AdaCore/spark2014/share/spark/explain_codes/README.md

 - E0009: `indicator Part_Of is required in this context`

 - E0010: `dereference from <object> is not <readable/writable>; object was moved`

+- E0011: `incorrect placement of aspect/pragma "SPARK_Mode" with value "On"`